typedb/typedb-docs/0001-typedb/02-dev/06-infer.md

 get $o-path;
 ```

-The above example should return `path` values for most files if the inference option is **enabled**.
+The above query should return `path` values for most files if the inference option is **enabled**.
 Without the
 inference enabled the query should not return any results (for the default IAM dataset contains no permissions for
 access with `view_file` action).